Horse mill: Horse gins in the Black Country

-Horse 'gins' were a common site in coal mining areas, and were often used where the coal was shallow, and there was no need to sink deep mine shafts.
+Horse gins were a common sight in coal mining areas, and were often used where the coal was shallow, and there was no need to sink deep mine shafts.
 The gin was a wooden wheel device on a spindle that was pulled round by a horse.
 This then operated a simple pulley system that raised or lowered loads up and down the shaft.

 They were most prolific in the Ruiton farm area of the Black Country, which extended to Cotwallend Road.
 Horse 'gins' were also an extension of the one time illegal mining activities carried out particularly during the Miners' Strike of 1926.
 Miners dug out the coal from the shallow seam through a series of shallow "Bob Holes", hauling up the coal often in ordinary buckets to be transported away to be sold in the nearby village of Gornal.
 These activities were believed to have been the beginnings of Ellowes Colliery.
 The Earl of Dudley halted these activities and legalised them by giving permission for the coal to be mined on a royalty tonnage basis.
 The shallower coal was mined via the slope or "walking down" method (an extension of the "Bob Hole" method) using horse actuated 'gins'.
 Eventually, two shafts and steam-driven pit gear were installed to mine the thicker coal further down.
 The pit closed in July 1951 when the seam was exhausted.
 The 'gin' used at Ellowes Colliery was believed to be the last working example in the Black Country.